Living together can be a fantastic experience. It takes your relationship to the next level and can bring you two much closer together.

 Still, it is not always easy, and the thought can be overwhelming.
-No matter what stage the relationship is in, most couples ask themselves: how soon is too soon to move in together?
+No matter what stage the relationship is in, many couples ask themselves: how soon is too soon to move in together?

-It is completely normal to worry if it is too soon to move in.
-Even couples who have been together for years can benefit from taking a step back and assessing the pros and cons before deciding to take their committed relationship to the next level.
+It is completely normal to be a bit nervous.
+Other couples who have been together for years can benefit from taking a step back and assessing the pros and cons before taking their committed relationship to the next level.

 Moving in as a New Couple

 The dynamic is slightly different from seasoned couples because the new couples are still getting to know each other.
-The seasoned couples also get to know each other more subtlely (though no less interesting).
+The seasoned couples also get to know each other more subtly (though no less interesting).

-Most couples find that they are still getting to know each other after a year, three years, or even five years.
-Understand that you, your partner, and everybody else are far more layered and complex than what we first see.
+Most couples find that they are still getting to know each other after a year, two years, or even five years.
+Understand that you, your partner, and everybody else are far more layered and complex than what you first see.

 Factor in the intoxication and blinding fascination of fresh love, and we become even more complicated.
-It takes a long time to get to know someone, especially a life partner.
-You might think you know them because you are familiar with their quirks, you have met their entire family, or you have seen them be extremely open and vulnerable, but their layers go deeper.
+It takes a long time to get to know the real them.
+You may think you know them because you are familiar with their quirks, you have met each other’s family or you got together with best friends.

-Responses and reactions to big decisions, behavior in times of conflict, a level of personal accountability, and a capacity to listen and follow through with promises are characteristics that will be revealed in a person for the first time, even years after the first meeting them.
+Responses and reactions to big decisions, behavior in times of conflict, a level of personal accountability, and a capacity to listen and follow through with promises are characteristics that will be revealed in a person for the first time, even years after first meeting them.

 Moving in as a Long-Term Couple